| Detail | Info |

 How does PredictStreet compare to Polymarket and Kalshi?

-PredictStreet is pre-launch and currently offers only FIFA World Cup markets.
+PredictStreet is live but currently offers only FIFA World Cup markets, with limited liquidity relative to incumbents.
 Polymarket and Kalshi are fully operational with thousands of markets across sports, politics, economics, crypto, and culture.
 PredictStreet's advantage is its exclusive FIFA partnership and European license.
-Its disadvantage is zero existing liquidity and a narrow market catalog.
+Its disadvantage is thin liquidity and a narrow market catalog.
 See our best prediction market apps comparison for the full landscape.

 What blockchain does PredictStreet use?

 PredictStreet is built on ADI Chain, described as an institutional-grade blockchain developed by the ADI Foundation in Abu Dhabi.
-Details on the specific consensus mechanism, gas fees, and settlement speed have not been publicly documented.
+Detailed technical documentation on the specific consensus mechanism, gas fees, and settlement speed remains limited even post-launch.

 When does the FIFA World Cup 2026 start?

 The tournament runs from June 11 to July 19, 2026, across 16 host cities in Canada, Mexico, and the United States.
-PredictStreet launches April 9, giving users approximately two months to familiarize themselves with the platform before the first match.
+PredictStreet launched April 9, giving users approximately two months to build up positions and familiarity with the platform before the first match.

 Will PredictStreet offer non-sports markets?

 The company has stated plans to expand into politics, economics, technology, and popular culture.
-No specific non-sports markets or timeline for expansion have been announced.
+As of launch, no non-sports markets are live and no firm timeline for expansion has been announced.
 We will update this review as new categories are confirmed.